Last Updated on February 26, 2022 by Chris and Lindsay

-In the past we have stored cutting board beneath our sofa, our Instapot next to our bed and various pots and pans in the outside storage of our flatbed truck camper!
+In the past we have stored cutting board beneath our sofa, our Instapot next to our bed and various pots and pans in the outside storage of our truck camper.

-So whether you full-time RV like us, or only head out in your RV from time to time, having a nice collection of the items we described will serve you in both circumstances.
+So whether you full-time RV like us, or only head out in your RV from time to time, having a nice collection of the RV accessories we described will serve you in both circumstances.

 If we can build up a nice collection of kitchen accessories in our RV and find the space to store them then so can you!